The Contrast (play): Plot

 In Act III, Dimple says he loves Charlotte for her lively character, but needs Letitia's money.
 He also wants Maria to decline the match.
 Then Dimple, the villain, meets Manly and finds out that the Colonel is Charlotte's brother – just in time to prevent himself from telling Manly about his detestable attitude towards women.
 Dimple has an extensive monologue where he declares his love for European culture, despite living in America.

 In Act IV, Maria tells Charlotte that Dimple insults and disgusts her and that she met a lovely man full of honor (Manly) this morning.
 Charlotte, being interested in Dimple, unsuccessfully “endeavour[s] to excite her to discharge him.”
 Manly and Dimple enter and the family relations are revealed to all characters.
-Van Rough meanwhile finds out about Dimple having lost seventeen-thousand pounds due to gambling and decides not to have his daughter been married to such a fool.
+Van Rough meanwhile finds out about Dimple having lost seventeen-thousand pounds due to gambling and decides not to have his daughter married to such a fool.
 In that moment he more or less accidentally overhears a conversation between Manly and Maria revealing their love and affections to each other.

 In Act V, Jessamy fails to teach high society's rules of laughing to Jonathan, who just laughs too naturally.
 Dimple meets Letitia, telling her that he loves just her and that Charlotte is nothing else than a “trifling, gay, flighty coquette”.
 Charlotte enters and Letitia pretends to leave.
 She observes the following happenings.
 After Letitia seemed to be gone, Dimple tells Charlotte that he is in love with her and that Letitia is an “ugly creature!”
 When Dimple forcefully tries to kiss her, Charlotte screams and Manly comes in to help her quarrelling Dimple.
 Old Van Rough prevents the men from stabbing each other and Letitia enters to reveal the happenings to everyone.
 After Dimple is gone dishonored, Van Rough agrees to Manly's marriage proposal and Maria ends up with Manly.